 “Let Us Pray”

-was on, said, in a loud voice, “I think it is time for a good prayer”.
+The Director of the school was very apprehensive so I decided to wait a few moments, until everyone was settled, before proceeding.
+While we waited, Sheila, not knowing the microphone was on, said, in a loud voice, “I think it is time for a good prayer”.
 I was not amused, nor was the school’s director.
 After hearing the report, I’m sure she thought the Sheila’s remark had been planned.

 “The Owen Sound Incident”

 During a school of nursing survey, the views of students regarding their educational program were not overlooked.
 They made a significant contribution by describing to us various aspects of their program.
 Usually, our conference with the students was scheduled for one hour but, frequently, it continued much longer.
 The group of students, selected by the president of the students association, was usually comprised of officers of the student organization together with students from each class in the school.
 Members of the faculty were requested not to attend this discussion so that it might be informal, with as free an exchange of ideas as possible.
 As the students discussed, informally, various aspects of their courses, it was possible to identify the real philosophy of the school and the degree to which the program was planned for, and with, the students.
 It also opened up new visions of what the students perceived as their role as graduate nurses in the whole health care system.